A quick guide to planting your Living Walls instant hedge into the ground, where root growth isn't restricted, is below.

-Cut out the two square ends of the bag and lift the hedge into the trench.
-You may like to use the bag as a sling.
-Avoid kicking or roughly handling the rootball, as this will weaken your hedge.
+Cut out the two square ends of the bag and carefully lift the hedge into the trench.
+You may like to use the bag as a sling if that's easier.
+Avoid kicking or roughly handling the rootball as this will weaken it.

-Place the hedge rootballs approx 10cm apart for one unit per metre.
-The foliage will be touching, but not the rootball (see diagram below).
-Remember, the rootballs are approx 900mm long, and the foliage covers the full metre.
-Please check measurements before planting as all quoted measurements are approximate.
+Place the hedge rootballs about 10cm apart so that you have one hedge per metre.
+The foliage should touch but not the rootballs (see diagram below).
+Remember, the rootballs are 900mm long (give or take), and the foliage covers the full metre.
+Please check actual rootball measurements as all quoted measurements are approximate - you may need a bigger (or smaller) gap between rootballs!
 The hedge bag handle is one metre long if you need a guide.

 *NOTE Not all planting sites can cover whole metres exactly.
 Space the hedges to suit your trench length, maybe slightly closer or slightly further apart.
 For example, to fit 10 metres of hedge in a 9.7m trench, or 9 metres of hedge in a 9.3m metre trench, spread out to suit.
 Do this before backfilling!

 Only cut the rootball if necessary, e.g. when a part metre is required to fill your space.
 Cut between the plants leaving as much of the rootball intact as possible.
 Use a saw rather than a spade for less rootball damage.